palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-Loop through them and print them all.
+Instead of just printing them in one big block, let's loop through them and print them all one by one.
 We'll use the ``{% %}`` template tags provided by nunjucks that let you use common computer programming logic when you're laying out a page.

 .. code-block:: jinja
     :emphasize-lines: 2-4